Switching Digital Analytics Platforms

 All this being said, there are times when, despite possible vendor fatigue, organizations should consider changing digital analytics platforms.
 Here are some of what I would consider to be valid reasons:

 • New Team Ownership – Over the years, digital analytics has been owned by many different teams.
 For many organizations, the initial ownership was the marketing team since digital analytics began as a way to judge the effectiveness of digital advertising spend.
-But as digital experiences evolved, in many organizations, the ownership of digital analytics has shifted to either a centralized analytics team or a product management team.
+But as digital experiences evolved, in many organizations, the to either a centralized analytics team or a product management team.
 If digital analytics moves from one team to another within your organization, in my opinion, the team inheriting the analytics function is justified in reassessing whether the product being used is the one they want to use in the future.

 • Fresh Start – As mentioned above, I often find that problematic organizations use switching analytics products as a way to gloss over real organizational issues.
 But sometimes, the digital analytics function at an organization has gotten so bad that it needs a fresh start.
 For example, when I joined the marketing team at Salesforce, the existing digital analytics program was not in a good state.
 In my first few weeks, I interviewed many stakeholders and learned that none of them trusted the data in the analytics product and that the model being used to support the organization wasn’t working.
 I knew that the analytics team had passed a point of no return and that a fresh start was needed.
 In this case, since my assessment showed that the issues were more implementation-based than product-based, I decided to temporarily shut down the analytics product and reimplement it from scratch using my proven implementation methodology.
 But I could easily envision a scenario where implementing a new analytics platform would be a symbolic way to show internal stakeholders that things were changing and would be better going forward.
 Ideally, the new analytics platform would have to be coupled with new processes and anything else that was causing issues with the old platform.